 Allegations of sexual misconduct, abuse, and / or harassment shall be reported to the Stated Clerk, and where applicable, to the civil authorities.
-The investigative process is detailed
+The investigative process is detailed in the Rules of Discipline of the Book of Order.

 Code of Ethics